-All survivors should be made to urinate frequently so as to keep the bladder free of urine.
+All fishers should be made to urinate frequently to keep the bladder free of urine.
 If not, it could have serious consequences as the kidneys will continue producing urine.
-There is no benefit from retaining urine in the bladder, as water cannot be restored from urine into the general circulation.
+There is no benefit from retaining urine in the bladder, as water cannot be restored from urine into general circulation.